Making tax digital? Five things we’ve learned about HMRC’s Digital Transformation in 2025

 Shrinking the £40 billion tax gap and £38 billion of outstanding tax debts is going to be critical for making today’s Spending Review numbers add up.
 Can HMRC deliver this with a real-term budget cut?

 Donald Trump claims the UK’s Digital Services Tax overwhelmingly targets US tech giants.
-New data obtained by TaxWatch shows otherwise.
+New data obtained by TaxWatch shows it doesn’t.

 From the White House to the tech sector, the UK’s Digital Services Tax has been described as a discriminatory ‘tariff’ almost entirely targeting large US internet companies.
 New statistics show that’s not quite true.